garyk295/madridapiclab2/index.md

 ## Part 1: Set up API Connect

-This section can be skipped if you already have a Bluemix account and an API Connect service provisioned.
+This section can be skipped if you already have the API Connect Toolkit installed locally, and a Bluemix account with an API Connect service provisioned.
 If not, please follow the link below and complete ‘Lab 0 - Setup IBM API Connect’.
 Once complete, return to this document and move onto part 2.

 [Setup IBM API Connect Instructions](https://ibm-apiconnect.github.io/pot/lab0.html)